Spacek SD-1 Minisport

-The Spacek SD-1 Minisport is a Czech amateur-built aircraft, designed by Igor Špaček and produced by Spacek sro of Hodonin.
+The Spacek SD-1 Minisport is a Czech amateur-built aircraft, designed by Igor Špaček and produced by Spacek of Hodonín.
 The aircraft was also produced for a short time in the United States by SkyCraft Airplanes of Orem, Utah as a light-sport aircraft, but they had gone out of businesses by 2017.
 The aircraft is supplied in the form of plans, as a kit for amateur construction, or as a ready-to-fly aircraft.

 Design and development

 The aircraft features a cantilever low-wing, a single-seat enclosed cockpit, fixed conventional landing gear or optionally tricycle landing gear, a T-tail and a single engine in tractor configuration.
 Due to its very light weight it can qualify for the German 120 kg category.
 It complies with the United Kingdom SSDR rules for single seat deregulated microlight aeroplanes.

 The aircraft is made from wood, with judicious use of composites, including for the wing spar.
 Its 6 m span wing employs an A315 airfoil, has an area of 6 m2 and utilizes flaperons.
 Engines of 24 to 50 hp can be used.
 Standard engines tested are the 28 hp Hirth F33, the 50 hp Hirth F23 two-strokes, the 24 hp or 33 hp Briggs & Stratton Vanguard (designated SE24), or the Verner JCV-360 powerplants.
 The Rotax 447, Hirth 2702, Zanzottera MZ 201, Simonini Victor 1 Super, 2si 460 and Half VW can also be used.

 By November 2015 113 had been sold worldwide and about 41 were flying.

 At the end of May 2014 SkyCraft Airplanes announced that light-sport flight testing on its version had been completed.
 Their model has a revised cockpit, including Dynon SkyView instrumentation, a hydraulic brake system and the 50 hp Hirth F-23 two-stroke fuel-injected engine.
 The company's intention was that 12 aircraft would be built for the first production run.
 However, as of 7 August 2017 the SD-1 was still not on the Federal Aviation Administration's list of accepted light-sport aircraft.